Abraomas Kulvietis

 Abraomas Kulvietis (Abraham Culvensis; Abraham Kulwieć; c.
 1509 – 19 June 1545) was a Lithuanian jurist and a professor at Königsberg Albertina University, as well as a reformer of the church.

+Life

 Kulvietis was born in Kulva, now in the Jonava district of Lithuania, into an old Lithuanian noble family of middle wealth.
 Between 1528 and 1537 he studied in many universities across Europe.
 At first in Cracow Academy, later, as he became aware of humanist reforms, he moved to the Catholic University of Leuven, where he studied the works of Desiderius Erasmus.
 He continued his education in Wittenberg, where he studied Martin Luther's teachings.
 In 1536 he moved to Leipzig and finally Siena, where in 1537 he was granted the title Doctor of Law.

 After receiving his title, Kulvietis returned to the Great Duchy of Lithuania, giving lectures in Vilnius and working under the protection of Queen Bona Sforza and King of Poland and Grand Duke of Lithuania Sigismund II Augustus.